NekoHitDev/Fasusa/README.md

 find all GAS related transfer, find all user triggered transfer, and try to insert them into DynamoDB.
 Each transfer will be identified by <txHash, notifyIndex>, and each pair can and only can be insert once.
 All transfer that successfully inserted are keep
+processing: ***remove 0.05GAS exchange fee***, calculating CAT amount, make the transfer and set the callback.
+The callback will check the tx result to make sure:

++ NeoVM is HALT
++ transfer method returns `true`

-processing: calculating CAT amount and make the transfer.
-All failed one means there is already a same record in the database, it is either being processed by other instances, or has been processed in the past.
-The program will attach paid tx hash and current GAS/USD price after everything is settled.
+This will make sure the CAT tokens are being correctly transferred.
+For those failed to insert to DynamoDB, that means there are already same records in the database, they are either being processed by other instances, or have been processed in the past.
+The program will attach the paid tx hash and current GAS/USD price if and only if the transfer is confirmed, otherwise it will leave it empty and prevent future process.
+At this time, the tx can be only processed by admin manually, since the program cannot process it correctly.

 After all transfers are processed, the program exits.